nwtime/ntpwww/content/en/ntpfaq/NTP-s-trbl-general.md

 #### 8.2.9.3.1.
 Previous time adjustment didn't complete

-Using `adjtime()` your system clock can be corrected by some amount of time (See also [Q: 5.1.6.1.](NTP-s-algo.htm#Q-CLOCK-DISCIPLINE)).
-Normally `xntpd` will only use small amounts that can be applied within one second.
-However, if you disallow time steps, the last correction may be not completed yet, and `xntpd` is unable to apply another correction until the last one is finished.
+Using `adjtime()` your system clock can be corrected by [some amount of time](/ntpfaq/ntp-s-algo/#5161-how-will-ntp-discipline-my-clock).
+Normally `ntpd` will only use small amounts that can be applied within one second.
+However, if you disallow time steps, the last correction may be not completed yet, and `ntpd` is unable to apply another correction until the last one is finished.
 This is what the message says.

 * * *